hotcode002/java-interview-questions/README.md

 There are 2 benefits of using the String pool.

-1. **Memory Efficiency**: By reusing string literals, the JVM conserves memory, as multiple references can point to the same string object.
+1. **Memory Efficiency**: By reusing string literals, the JVM conserves memory because multiple references can point to the same string object.
-2. **Performance**: String comparison using == becomes faster for pooled strings since it involves comparing references instead of checking each character.
+2. **Performance**: String comparison using == becomes faster for pooled strings because we are just comparing references instead of checking each character.